leo0807/Web-Learner/README.md

 # Read Me
 ### This repository is used to record my learning path to be a fullstack developer.
+I haven`t mastered all the technologt stacks mentioned below, but I have a some kind of understanding of all these techniques.
 ## Technology stack
 - Programming Language
     - JavaScript